 Key Principles and Goals

-Tipi helps tackling the biggest challenges in native app development :
+CMake RE helps tackling the biggest challenges in native development :

 by giving developers:

-• Smart dependencies fetching and build caching: no need to wait for packages
+• enhanced CMake FetchContent for smart dependencies fetching and build caching: no need to bother with packages

-• Powerful cross-platform parallel build and test cloud environments
+• Powerful cross-platform parallel build and test environments in the cloud or self-hosted

-• Build toolchain fully included for Linux, macOS, and Windows platforms
+• Build toolchain fully included and extensible for Linux, macOS, and Windows or custom platforms

 • Automatic CMake build caching connected to git